rawiriblundell/jsonprint/README.md

 [I've got so much respect for you](https://www.youtube.com/watch?v=sl8uPLRN4kw)

 ### Why would you want to deal with json in shell at all?
-That's nuts!
+That's nuts

 I agree, it is a bit nuts.
 Mostly for interactive use where throwing glue into streams is fine.
 But for shell scripting itself, you really want as much